Stewardship & Building Natural :

-Galczynski frequently evaluates material options and advocates for healthier alternatives.
-This approach mirrors grocery shopping—where consumers compare labels, assess sourcing, and review nutritional information.
-Similarly, in construction, it is essential to consider how materials are sourced and their long-term impact.
+I frequently evaluate material options and advocate for healthier alternatives.
+This approach mirrors grocery shopping, where consumers compare labels, assess sourcing, and review nutritional information.
+By comparing two options and the costs associated with them, you might end up choosing the more responsible option.

 - The Company has an Environmental Policy or Statement that clearly outlines how the business intends to manage its environmental impact.
 It expresses the company’s commitment to environmental protection, compliance with laws, and continuous improvement in sustainability practices.